Visiting Hours for General Population Prisoners

-Minor family member of the prisoner: A son, daughter, brother or

-    sister (full, step, or half).
+- Minor family member of the prisoner: A son, daughter, brother or sister (full, step, or half).

-    - Immediate family member accompanying the minor: The child's parent,

-    step-parent, grandparent, adult sibling, aunt or uncle.
+- Immediate family member accompanying the minor: The child's parent, step-parent, grandparent, adult sibling, aunt or uncle.

-    - If the visitor is under the age of 18 and is not a family member of

-    the prisoner, a parent or legal guardian must accompany the visitor.
+- If the visitor is under the age of 18 and is not a family member of the prisoner, a parent or legal guardian must accompany the visitor.

-    - In the case of a visitor under the age of 18 who has attained majority

-    status either by virtue of marriage to the prisoner or as an emancipated

-    minor, items 1 and 2 do not apply.
-Appropriate documents must be

-    presented to verify their status.
+- In the case of a visitor under the age of 18 who has attained majority status either by virtue of marriage to the prisoner or as an emancipated minor, items 1 and 2 do not apply.
+Appropriate documents must be presented to verify their status.

 Clothing should be conservative and modest.
-All clothing must be clean

-    and in good repair, free of holes, rips or tears and have no obscene,

-    inappropriate, or offensive messages or logos.
-Provocative, immodest, or

-    revealing attire is a reason to deny visiting.
-Form fitting skintight

-    clothing is not allowed.
-A shirt and trousers for men; a shirt and

-    skirt, shirt and slacks, or dress for women.
-Shorts, cut-offs,

-    beach-type clothing, and provocative or revealing clothing such as

-    mini-skirts, low-cut blouses, tube tops, low-cut pants, and see-through

-    blouses are not acceptable.
-Sleeveless shirts, tank tops, hats, or

-    sweatpants are also not allowed.
-Proper footwear must be worn; however,

-    no sandals, flip-flops or thong-type shoes are allowed in visiting.

-    Visitors wearing attire that is considered inappropriate either because

-    it does not meet the criteria set out above, or because it is deemed

-    unacceptably tight or low cut and revealing, may have their visits

-    denied.
+All clothing must be clean and in good repair, free of holes, rips or tears and have no obscene, inappropriate, or offensive messages or logos.
+Provocative, immodest, or revealing attire is a reason to deny visiting.
+Form fitting skintight clothing is not allowed.
+A shirt and trousers/jeans for men; a shirt and slacks/jeans, or knee length dress for women.
+Shorts, cut-offs, beach-type clothing, and provocative or revealing clothing such as mini-skirts, low-cut blouses, tube tops, low-cut pants, and see-through blouses are not acceptable.
+Sleeveless shirts, tank tops, hats, hooded shirts or sweatpants are also not allowed.
+Proper footwear must be worn; however, no sandals, flip-flops or thong-type shoes are allowed in visiting.
+Visitors wearing attire that is considered inappropriate either because it does not meet the criteria set out above, or because it is deemed unacceptably tight or low cut and revealing, may have their visits denied.

-    Visitors to this institution may not have in their possession or use any

-    cameras, tape recorders, or any other sound or visual recorders, cell

-    phones or ANY communication or recording devices without the prior

-    approval of the Superintendent.
+Visitors to this institution may not have in their possession or use any cameras, tape recorders, or any other sound or visual recorders, cell phones or ANY communication or recording devices without the prior approval of the Superintendent.